Are We Really Making Much Progress in Text Classification? A Comparative Review: Graph-based Methods

-A key characteristic of hierarchy-based text classification methods is that the datasets' classes are organized in a taxonomy.
-The taxonomy is a tree or a rooted directed graph with the classes being the vertices.
-Following the taxonomic hierarchy to the root, the classes become broader while going towards the leaves the classes become more specific.
+Following the taxonomic hierarchy to the root, the classes become more general (broader), while going towards the leaves, the classes become more specific (narrower).
 The documents are typically annotated with some specific classes in the taxonomy.
-This taxonomy of the datasets is often used to \emph{enrich} the gold standard of the documents with the hierarchy~\citep{zhou-etal-2020-hierarchy}.
+However, in hierarchical text classification, this taxonomy is often used to \emph{enrich} the gold standard~\cite{hiagm}.
 This means that all vertices along the entire path from the root to the assigned classes are added as ground truth.
-The hierarchy-based text classifier HiAGM and its follow-up works~\citep{DBLP:conf/acl/WangWH0W22} rely on this enrichment.
+The hierarchy-based text classifier HiAGM~\cite{hiagm} and its follow-up works, such as HGCLR~\cite{DBLP:conf/acl/WangWH0W22} and HBGL~\cite{hbgl}, rely on this enrichment.

 The enrichment affects both the training and evaluation of hierarchy-aware methods.
 After this enrichment, the dataset consists of a set of documents $\mX$.
 Each document is annotated with multiple labels, typically modeled as a label indicator matrix $\hat\mY$, and a hierarchy of classes $\mH$.
 Then, the goal is to learn a function $\vx, \mH \mapsto \hat\vy$ that maps the current document $\vx$ to a set of enriched labels $\hat\vy$, while also taking into account the label hierarchy $\mH$.
 The hierarchy-based methods make use of an explicit graph encoder to represent the taxonomy and to exploit it in the model architecture to classify the text.